herereadthis/redwall/app/static_sites/src/posts/mastering-github-setup.md

     ```bash
     git config --global credential.helper wincred
     # proceed to the next step.
-    # As soon as you attempt to clone, it will ask for your credentials.
+    # As soon as you attempt to clone,
+    # it will ask for your credentials.
     # Once you enter them, it will be stored into your machine.
     ```

-4. Add your public key to your Github Account
+5. Add your public key to your Github Account

-  * go to your [SSH keys](https://github.com/settings/ssh) page on Github and add the key you just copied.
+  Go to your [SSH keys](https://github.com/settings/ssh) page on Github and add the key you just copied.

-5. Clone the repo (If you don't know what these commands do, it's okay for now.)
+6. Clone the repo (If you don't know what these commands do, it's okay for now.)

   ```bash
   # If you haven't already, clone the repo.